OpenConextApps/php-voot-provider/README.md

     var apiRoot = 'https://www.example.org/phpvoot';

 Once this is done you can manage the OAuth client registrations by going to the URL configured above at `https://www.example.org/phpvoot/manage/index.html`.

-Make sure the user identifiers you want to allow `admin` permissions are listed in the `adminResourceOwnerId[]` list in `config/oauth.ini`.
+Make sure the user identifiers you want to allow `admin` permissions are listed in the `adminResourceOwnerId[]` list in `config/oauth.ini` and you ran the `docs/install.sh` script with the full installation URI of phpvoot as a parameter, see above on how to do that.

 # Testing